- Vendor List

 If you are not accepted for this particular event, please don’t be discouraged.
 Come on out on December 1 anyway, and do some “market research.”
 Check out your competition and please consider applying again in the future.
 We love seeing applicants re-apply year to year who have reflected on and evolved in their handmade endeavors.
 We want to see handmade businesses succeed, and that includes yours, even if we couldn’t get you into the fair this time ’round.
 We appreciate those who show grace when faced with rejection, and we love those who are willing to try again.
 And sometimes again and again and again.
 Our motto around here: perseverance is good.

-If you are selected as a vendor for the Saturday, June 17, 2017 event, you will receive an email by Monday, April 3, which will include details on payment for the booth space and the due date (Monday October 2 for our winter show).
-Please do not attempt to make a payment (other than the required $20 application fee, which must be submitted at the time of your application) until you have received your acceptance email for this show.
+If you are selected as a vendor for our winter show on December 1, you will receive an email about your acceptance on Sunday, September 17 – which will include details on payment for the booth space and the due date (Monday October 2 for our winter show).
+Please do not attempt to make a payment (other than the required $15 application fee, which must be submitted at the time of your application) until you have received your acceptance email for this show.

 If you are selected as a vendor, you will receive an acceptance email by Sunday, September 17 for our winter show.
 In that acceptance email you will receive information on how to make your payment for your booth space.
 Payment will be due in full within 2 weeks after you receive the acceptance email (Monday, October 2).
 If payment is not made by that time, you forfeit your booth space to the next vendor on our waiting list.
 Because our winter show has such quick turnaround time, no refunds for booth fees will be made for any reason.

 The $15 application fee is also non-refundable.